HLT-MAIA/lightning-convai/README.md

 ## Benchmarks:

-Training with the `example.yaml` config files should result in a model that achieves:
+Training with the `example.yaml` config should result in the following:

 | Metric  | Result |
 | :-----: | :----: |